Solve the Medical Riddle: “What’s Wrong with Me?”

 Editor’s note: Welcome to our ThirdAge feature that gives you a chance to play medical sleuth as we share the details of what happened when a patient presented with a problem that stumped the physician at first.

-The first week of this riddle, the patient reported her symptoms and the doctor proceeded with the examination.
-This was step #1, S, of the classic the classic S-O-A-P notes as follows:
+Last week, the patient reported her symptoms and the doctor proceeded with the examination.
+That was step #1, S, of the classic S-O-A-P notes as follows:

 S=Symptoms or Chief Complaint

 A=Assessment or Analysis

 P=Treatment Plan or Recommendations

 This week the doctor will move on to O and A in order to continue to look for clues to the medical riddle.
 The third week, we’ll let you know what some people have suggested as possible diagnoses.
 The fourth week, the doctor will move on to P to reveal the actual diagnosis as well as outline treatment options and lifestyle recommendations.
 Then we’ll begin a new riddle for the following month!